seotrader/Kotlin-Projects/README.md

-# Project by Gilad Raz - Rozenberg
+# Projects by Gilad Raz - Rozenberg

 These projects are all built exclusively by Gilad Raz-Rozneberg for Android via Android Studio